jepusto/lmeInfo/README.md

 ## Demonstration

-We use the dataset from Bryant et al. (2016) to demonstrate how `lmeInfo` estimates the sampling variance-covariance of variance component parameters of fitted LME models and calculates the design-comparable standardized mean difference effect size for a three-level multiple baseline design.
+We use a dataset from a multiple baseline study conducted by Bryant and colleagues (2016) to demonstrate how `lmeInfo` estimates the sampling variance-covariance of variance component parameters of fitted LME models.
+We also show how to calculate a design-comparable standardized mean difference effect size based on the fitted model.

-### Sampling variance-covariance of variance component parameters
+The study by Bryant and colleagues (2016) involved collecting repeated measures of math performance on multiple students, in each of several classrooms.
+After an initial baseline period in each classroom, an intervention was introduced and its effects on student math performance were observed over time.
+For sake of illustration, we use a very simple model for these data, consisting of a simple change in levels coinciding with the introduction of treatment.
+We include random effects for each classroom and each student.
+Here we fit the model using `nlme::lme()`:

 ``` r
 library(lmeInfo)